waynegramlich/bom_manager/README.md

   a collection of interchangeable parts that can be substituted in depending upon pricing and availability.

+* Posed Part: Each project part may occur in multiple locations within a project.
+  A "pose" specifies the X/Y/Z location and orientation (e.g. &alpha;/&beta;/&gamma;) of the project part.
+The count of the number of posed parts associated with a specific posed part, determines the total number of the project parts that need to be ordered.

 What BOM manager does is:

-1. It starts with a list of project parts.
+1. It starts with a list of posed parts.

+2. The posed part list is converted into a list of project parts.

-2. The project part list is expended into a list of acceptable manufacturer parts.
+3. The project parts list is expended into a list of acceptable manufacturer parts.

-3. The BOM manager queries to find which vendors sell each manufacturer part an generates a list of vendor parts, where each vendor part has pricing and availability information.
+4. The BOM manager queries to find which vendors sell each manufacturer part an generates a list of vendor parts, where each vendor part has pricing and availability information.

-4. The BOM manager takes the list vendor parts and selects between them to minimize overall cost.
-It takes into account shipping costs.
+5. The BOM manager takes the list vendor parts and selects between them all to minimize overall cost.
+It takes into account shipping costs and well as some other heuristics.

-5. The BOM manager generates a list of vendor orders that can be sent to each vendor.
+6. The BOM manager generates a list of vendor orders that can be sent to each vendor.

 For now, BOM manager is summarized as:

-        Project Parts => Manufacturer Parts => Vendor Parts => Vendor Orders
+     Posed Parts => Project Parts => Manufacturer Parts => Vendor Parts => Vendor Orders

 There are some further nuances in parts: